Jamesscn/python-template/README.md

   - black: automatically formats the code to conform to PEP8
   - pytest: allows you to run unit and integration tests
   - pylint: warns you about non-compliant code
-  - pycodestyle (formerly autopep8): warns you about non-compliant code
   - mypy: warns you about type hints
 - Rich library for pretty outputs
   - The exampleproject enables rich tracebacks to ease debugging